sreekanthpogula/MassMailer/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, open an issue first to discuss what you would like to change.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.